Tag Archives: Setup

 • From an existing table — copying and updating an existing table is a quicker way to create a new table because the existing table’s rates and details are duplicated in the new table for you to update.

 Another way to save time is to set default billing rates, pay rates, and options for service items in the Service Item Master, then change them for specific situations by creating different rate tables with custom rates for the service items.
-Every billing rate table you create in MR will automatically inherit all service items set up in the Service Item Master — including all default rates and options for each item as well.
+Every billing rate table you create in MR9 will automatically inherit all service items set up in the Service Item Master — including all default rates and options for each item as well.
 So if you set up defaults in the Service Item Master then you only have to update them as needed in individual rate tables.

 Give each billing rate table you create a clearly specific name so your billing staff can easily understand when it should be used.
 Some examples would be Standard Rates, Preferred Rates, Medical-Technical, and Rates for [a specific law firm].
 You can further segment your market by state and/or city if you charge different rates by location.